Rock the Vote State Coordinators

 HOURS AND DURATION:

-State coordinators are expected to dedicate 10 to 15 hours per month from December 2019 through April 2020.
-Positions may be continued through the November 2020 election.
+State coordinators are expected to dedicate 10 to 15 hours per month through the November 2020 election.

-State coordinators will receive a stipend of $2,000 that will be disbursed in intervals of $400 per month.
+Ambassadors will receive a stipend that will be disbursed in intervals of $400 per month.

 HOW TO APPLY: